WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   11. phrase: lose one's grip - become unable to understand or control one's situation. 变得无法理解或控制自己的处境。

   12. phrase: get a grip on - take control of. 控制。

+- groan

+  1. verb: make a deep inarticulate sound in response to pain or despair.

+     _"Marty groaned and pulled the blanket over his head"_

+  2. verb: (of a thing) make a low creaking or moaning sound when pressure or weight is applied.

+     _"James slumped back into his chair, making it groan and bulge"_

+  3. noun: a deep inarticulate sound made in pain or despair.

+     _"she lay back with a groan"_

+  4. noun: a low creaking or moaning sound made by an object or device under pressure.

+     _"the protesting groan of timbers"_

+  5. phrase: groan inwardly - feel dismayed by something but remain silent.

+     _"everything has a tepid inevitability, and even as you smile you may be groaning inwardly."_

+- grunt

+  1. verb: (of an animal, especially a pig) make a low, short guttural sound.

+     _"an enormous pig grunted and shuffled in a sty outside"_

+     - (of a person) make a low inarticulate sound, typically to express effort or indicate assent.

+       _"‘What is it?’ he grunted irritably"_

+  2. noun: a low, short guttural sound made by an animal or a person.

+     _"with snorts and grunts the animals were coaxed down the ramp"_

+  3. noun(INFORMAL·NORTH AMERICAN) a low-ranking or unskilled soldier or other worker.

+     _"grunt work"_

+  4. noun: an edible shoaling fish of tropical inshore waters and coral reefs, able to make a loud noise by grinding its teeth and amplifying the sound in the swim bladder.

+  5. noun(US): a dessert made of fruit topped with dough.

+     _"blueberry grunt"_

 ## H